stanleycyang/react_native_animation_tutorial/README.md

 ## Purpose

-> This application was made with the goal of jumpstarting developers in React Native, which is an awesome technology.
+> This application was made with the goal of jumpstarting developers in React Native and helping people to understand the difficult concepts associated with iOS development

 ## Installation